 The difference between a fare that’s upgradable and one that isn’t is regularly several hundred dollars.
 Add in the miles you’ll pay for the upgrade – and with some airlines, a cash copay – and it can be tough to work out a good deal.
 This is true even with airlines that aren’t so stingy with upgrades.

-So take an upcoming flight from Los Angeles (LAX) to Tokyo-Narita (NRT).
-Every fare below is eligible for an upgrade with a copay.
-Considering a premium economy fare is only $125 more than economy, it’s clearly not worth the $350 copay plus 25,000 miles to go the upgrade route.
+So take an upcoming flight from Los Angeles (LAX) to Tokyo-Haneda (HND).
+Every fare below is eligible for an upgrade.
+Considering a premium economy fare is $1,500 more than economy, it could easily be worth the 15,000-mile charge to upgrade from Full-Fare economy to Premium economy.

-However, you could book the premium economy fare and upgrade to business class one way for a total of $1,011 and 25,000 AAdvantage miles.
-Depending on how many miles and how much cash you have to spend, that could be worth it.
+But upgrading from Premium Economy to Business would cost 25,000 and an additional $350.
+Depending on how many miles you have and how much additional cash you are willing to burn, this may be a better deal than paying the additional $1,200 outright, but that will vary from person to person.
 It’s certainly not the best deal, and it would be far better value to book a straight award flight for 60,000 miles.

 Of course, it’s not just as simple as forking over some miles.
 You need to ensure there’s award availability on your flight, just as you would if you were booking it outright with miles.
 Read our guide on finding award availability for some pointers.